 You can increase your savings through tax-efficient investing.
 Tax-efficient investing is the process of maximizing your after-tax investment returns by buying your invested assets in the “best” account from a tax perspective.
 You may have savings in a taxable account and/or in one or more types of tax-sheltered retirement accounts.
 Your investment returns are taxed differently depending on the type of account in which you hold your invested assets.
 In this post, I’ll provide a quick overview of the taxes applicable to each type of account (since I cover taxes on retirement plans in much greater detail in this post) and provide guidelines for how to invest tax-efficiently.

-The strategy for tax-efficient investing differs from one country to the next due to differences in tax laws so I’ll talk about tax-efficient investing strategies in the US in this post and in Canada in my next post.
+The strategy for tax-efficient investing differs from one country to the next due to differences in tax laws so I’ll talk about tax-efficient investing strategies in the US in this post and in Canada in this post.

 Types of Investment Returns